 Projects range from urban design schemes to small-scale temporary interventions via landscapes and buildings – a continual dialogue between details and strategy.
 Interested in the design of public spaces, and in making spaces public, muf engage with, and build on, the capacity of local communities to deliver high quality and sustainable outcomes.

 muf are the only UK winners of the European Prize for Public Space and were the authors of the British Pavilion at the Venice Biennale in 2010, where they continue to collaborate.
-With a studio in East London they have worked on many projects local to their practice, as well as abroad, including urban strategies in the cities of Pittsburgh, Cologne and Gothenburg.
+From their studio in East London they have worked on many projects local to their practice, as well as abroad, including urban strategies in the cities of Pittsburgh, Cologne and Gothenburg.

 As a studio, muf’s approach is open-ended, process driven and experimental – unafraid to challenge any client who thinks design is done and dusted early on in a project.
-Every project contains an element of unsolicited, unpaid for research.
+Every project contains an element of unsolicited research.

 muf architecture/art was established in 1995 and has never had less than 80% female members, including founding partners Katherine Clarke and Liza Fior.

 muf have worked for The City of London and other London local authorities including Hackney, Tower Hamlets, Southwark, and Barking and Dagenham.
-They are on ADUP panels 1, 8 & 9
+They are on the Mayor of London’s Architecture and Urbanism (A+U) framework for Lot 1 – Spatial policy, Urban Strategies and Research; and Lot 4 – Landscape, Green Infrastructure and Public Realm.

 muf’s recent and current clients include English Heritage, CrossRail, the Church of England, the Victoria & Albert Museum, the Barbican and Guildhall School of Music and Drama, the Science Museum, the Forestry Commission, Tate Britain, the National Trust, Arts Council England, the Royal Academy, and the British Council.